 In most years the HSE covers the private household population, however, in 2000 older people in residential and care homes were also included in the survey.
 Children are not included in the HSE between 1991 and 1994.
 However, since 1995 the survey has been extended to include those aged 2-15 and since 2002, data is available for all ages.
 It should be noted that not all topics are considered suitable for children and in such cases data are not available for the child sample.

-Yes.
-For example, the 2001 data consists of an individual and a household file.
+From 2015 only an individual data file is available.
+Previously, survey releases included both an individual and a household file.
 The individual file contains records for all individuals in co-operating households who gave a full interview.
 It also contains information from the household questionnaire, main individual schedule, self-completions and the nurse visit (where one occurred).

-The 2001 household file contains records on household composition and sex, age and marital status for all individuals in co-operating households.
-It is provided as an aid to household level analysis.
+Household files contains records on household composition and sex, age and marital status for all individuals in co-operating households.
+It was provided as an aid to household level analysis.
 Other household level variables are stored on the individual file.